mitesh1612/blog/_posts/2021-12-10-singleton-antipattern.md

 }
 ```

-And then we can initialize or use the like so:
+And then we can initialize or use it like so:

 ```cs
 // Initialization in the application code